 World Water Day

-Today is World Water Day, one of the annual observances marked by the United Nations in connection with the Sustainable Development Goals.
+Every year, on March 22 is World Water Day, one of the annual observances marked by the United Nations in connection with the Sustainable Development Goals.

 Leaving No One Behind